Last Updated: July 24, 2024

 Late Career

 Among Garner's later credits were "Space Cowboys," starring Clint Eastwood; the literary adaptation "Divine Secrets of the Ya-Ya Sisterhood"; and the romantic tearjerker "The Notebook," for which he received a Screen Actors Guild Award nomination.
 On television, Garner joined the cast of "8 Simple Rules" in 2003, following the death of star John Ritter.
 Playing Granda Jim Egan, he remained on the series until its ending in 2005.
-Ultimately, Garner wracked up 15 Emmy Award nominations across a television career spanning over five decades.
+Ultimately, Garner earned 15 Emmy Award nominations across a television career spanning over five decades.

 Personal Life